AKF-Code-Zone/Hospital-management-system/README.md

 # 🏥 Hospital Management System – OOP Project (C++)

-This project simulates a basic hospital system using Object-Oriented Programming in C++.
-Features include patient registration, appointment and emergency case handling, staff records, and file-based storage.
-The code is modular with separate classes for patients, doctors, and administrative functions.
+This project simulates a hospital management system using Object-Oriented Programming in C++.
+It includes features such as patient registration, appointment scheduling, emergency case handling, staff record management, and file-based data storage.
+The code follows a modular approach with separate classes for patients, doctors, and administrative functions.
 ---

 ## 🔑 Key Features